 But when one shows or feels hate, scorn, and disdain for others, it says less about those they scorn and more about the level of darkness in their souls.
 It certainly applied to Phyllis Schlafly in her criticisms against women’s rights activists, the LGBT community, and anyone else who didn’t fit her world view.
 It also applies to those who, even with Mrs. Schlafly now gone, still adhere to the hate she encouraged so greatly; their hate only serves to tear down bridges of understanding instead of building them up.

 And I also admit it applies to people like me, someone who will or could never see past the hateful actions of Mrs. Schlafly and her ilk and get at least an understanding of the people they are.
-They make it too easy to disdain them, though; most often their hate is what identifies them… or even makes them all of who they are.
+They make it too easy too disdain them, though; most often their hate is what identifies them… or even makes them all of who they are.
 That made Phyllis Schlafly and her distrust and disdain for any nontraditional beliefs all to easy of a target.
-But I was always taught as a kid that it was never right to hate someone for who they are or what they represent.
+I was always taught as a kid that it was never right to hate someone for who they are or what they represent.
 But I couldn’t see past Mrs. Schlafly’s hateful words and beliefs.
 I think that was why I and others felt actual giddiness over her passing.
-But I know that there are those who truly mourn her death, who mourn her for the person she was outside of her old, worn, hidebound beliefs.
+I know, though, that there are those who truly mourn her death, who mourn her for the person she was outside of her old, worn, hidebound beliefs.